ITT-25/assignment-07-touch-sensor-realdegrees/documentation.md

 The app does not support digits or uppercase letters.
 However the training data for them is already available and it would probably work fine with some adjustments.
 However I didn't really see the need for this as it would be better, in my opinion, to e.g. designate modifier areas on the touch area instead like shift in the bottom left corner or something which could also be pressed by pynput.
 Most text input applications have auto capitalization anyway and considering the scope of this task I found it more than sufficient to only support lowercase letters.

 Full word input is not possible either since by design only single letters can be recognized.
 For full word recognition OCR would probably be more suitable but single letter input provides the most flexibility.

+There are also some gaps in the event data for some reason that I was unable to find, I assume something is blocking the thread every now and then but I didn't bother fixing it because it only really affects the debug view, due to points auto connecting and the downscaling during the rasterization step the actual input for the CNN is not affected by this.